griendt/gd6/docs/docs/phases/2_construction.md

 * is currently under your control; **OR**
 * is adjacent to a territory you control and is not owned by anyone else.

-Landmines will be completely invisible to the map.
+Landmines will be completely invisible to the map, and I will not announce in Turn updates whether any Landmines were placed.
 Whenever any player attempts to claim ownership of a territory that contains a landmine, the landmine will explode and deal damage.
 See the [Movement Phase](4_movement.md) for more details.

 ## Building other constructs